ravibpatel/ILRepack.Lib.MSBuild.Task/README.md

             DelaySign
         </td>
         <td>
-            Set the keyfile, but don't sign the assembly
+            Set the keyfile, but don't sign the assembly.
         </td>
     </tr>
 	<tr>